zaphosting/docs/docs/domain-cloudflare.md

 ## Conclusion
 Congratulations!
 You've successfully integrated your domain with Cloudflare, unlocking enhanced performance, security, and manageability for your website.
-Thank you for choosing zap hosting.
-If you have any questions
+Thank you for choosing zap hosting. **If you have any questions, feel free to create a ticket.**